Independent Democrat: 21st century

-Bernie Sanders of Vermont, the longest-serving independent politician in congressional history, has caucused with the Democratic Party since 1995, in both his House and Senate runs.
+U.S. Senator Bernie Sanders of Vermont, the longest-serving independent politician in congressional history, was initially denied caucus membership by the Democratic Party, however he eventually caucused with the party in both the U.S House of Representatives and the U.S. Senate.
 He has criticized the Democratic Party from a socialist perspective, though sought the Democratic nomination for president in 2016 and 2020.

-Angus King served as Governor of Maine from 1995 to 2003, and was the only Independent governor in the U.S. during that period.
+U.S. Senator Angus King served as Governor of Maine from 1995 to 2003, and was the only Independent governor in the United States during that period.
 He positioned himself as a centrist during his tenure, and later ran for Senate in 2012 on the same premise.
 He has caucused with Senate Democrats since 2013, and briefly considered caucusing with Republicans after the 2014 Senate elections.

-Kyrsten Sinema of Arizona was elected as a Democrat in 2018, but in December 2022 switched her affiliation from Democrat to Independent, effective upon commencement of the 118th Congress.
-She has opted to caucus with neither party, though maintain her seniority and committee assignments through the Senate Democratic Caucus.
+In the 118th Congress, two senators elected with the Democratic Party switched their affiliations to independent.
+U.S. Senator Kyrsten Sinema of Arizona was elected as a Democrat in 2018, switching her affiliation to Independent in December 2022, effective upon commencement of the 118th Congress.
+She opted to caucus with neither party, while maintaining her seniority and committee assignments through the Senate Democratic Caucus.
+Sinema did not seek re-election in 2024.
+U.S. Senator Joe Manchin of West Virginia was elected as a conservative Democrat in 2010, and re-elected to subsequent terms in 2012 and 2018.
+Prior to his retirement in 2024, he switched his afflilation from Democratic to Independent, while caucusing with Democrats for the remainder of the 118th Congress.

-Congressional candidates such as Cara Mund, Evan McMullin, and Al Gross have all run as independents while receiving endorsements from their respective states' Democratic Parties.
+U.S. Congressional candidates Cara Mund, Evan McMullin, and Al Gross have all run as independents while receiving endorsements or support from their respective states' Democratic Parties in traditionally Republican states.